x

 1. Fixed tips

-These tips are designed to heat up faster and is incredibly helpful for more consistent art work.
+These tips are designed to heat up faster and are incredibly helpful for more consistent artwork.

 1. Polished tips

-These are smooth tips, which run easily over the material than its non-polished counterparts.
+These are smooth tips, which run more easily over the material than their non-polished counterparts.
 These are extremely helpful for working on more detailed parts of the project.
-Variable temperature wood burner tools usually come with polished tips.
+Variable-temperature wood burner tools usually come with polished tips.

 1. Non-polished tips